TNT3530/ModularElements/README.md

 # ModularElements

 ModularElements!
-A SINGLEPLAYER mod for Minecraft 1.7.10.
+A mainly singleplayer mod for Minecraft 1.7.10.

-Do NOT PLAY THIS IN MULTIPLAYER!
+IF you wish to play this in Multiplayer, make sure to add EVERY ELEMENT YOU CAN THINK OF manually to the createdelements.txt and share it with all players, or your game will (probably) crash.